-Action: To scan for changes continuously, which may have an impact on the strategic direction of our service.
+Action: To scan for developments continuously, which may have an impact on the strategic direction of our Service and to ensure any items which are identified are communicated across all departments.

-Target: To consider changes to our strategic direction when information is identified which may affect the future delivery of our service.
-A review of identified changes will be conducted on an annual basis.
+Target: To consider changes to our service, service, when information is identified which may affect the way in which we deliver the service in the future.